 There are three ways that manufacturers form the rifling of a barrel: cutting, button rifling, and hammer forging.
 Each of these has pros and cons.
 The balance is between how long it takes, the consistency of the end result, and how much stress the steel undergoes during the process.

 Cut rifling is the original way.
 A machine cuts each groove one at a time over several passes.
 This produces the least amount of stress on a barrel but requires the most care to get right.
-Generally, these are the most expensive barrels to buy due to the extra time required.
+Generally, these are the most expensive barrels due to the extra time and care required.

 This video shows a machine performing cut rifling.